Harshita1375/Improve_Email_Campaign_Results/README.md

 We can run this simulation for different models (e.g., Random Forest, XGBoost, SVM) to compare their performance in improving CTR.

 **Results**
 Models like XGBoost and Neural Networks significantly outperformed random targeting, improving simulated CTR by `up to 2.82%` compared to the baseline.
-The best results were achieved using **SVM with metaheuristic optimization (Differential Evolution)**, improving CTR by up to `50%` in a balanced test set.
+The best results were achieved using SVM with metaheuristic optimization (Differential Evolution), improving CTR by up to `50%` in a balanced test set.

-This helps in assessing the model’s ability to target the most likely users for a click, which is very important for effective email marketing campaign.
+#### This helps in assessing the model’s ability to target the most likely users for a click, which is very important for effective email marketing campaign.
+---
 ### 4. Did you find any interesting pattern on how the email campaign performed for different segments of users?
 Explain.

 #### Insights from Email Campaign Performance by User Segments

 Yes, several interesting patterns were discovered when analyzing how the email campaign performed across different user segments.
 These insights help us understand **which groups are more likely to engage** with email content and can guide future targeting strategies.

 ##### Based on `email_text` (Long vs Short):